How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 Blossom: around $65k a month

-10. How to videos
+10. How-to videos

-If you love to help people solving problems, how-to videos can have great success.
+If you love to help people solve problems, how-to videos can have great success.
 Things like “How to wrap Christmas presents” or “How to cut your own hair” get thousands of searches every day.

 Big YouTubers in this niche: